DanielPelnar/falling_person_game/README.md

 \
 How the Code Works:
 \
 In order to avoid a large chunk of disorganized code, the problem was solved by dividing it into subproblems.
 A solution to each subproblem was coded and functionalized.
-In total, there are 6 helping functions inside hangman_fce.py.
+In total, there are 6 helping functions.
 Then a final function: hangman_fce() was defined which put together all the helping functions.
 \
 \
 Making it Run Faster: